A BRIEF HISTORY OF TASMANIA, AUSTRALIA

 Eventually a preacher named George Robinson agreed to try and persuade the remaining indigenous people to go to a reservation on Flinders Island.
 The surviving people agreed to go there.
 However, they continued to die of disease and in 1847 the few survivors were allowed back onto Tasmania.

-Meanwhile the first penal settlement in Tasmania was founded in 1822 and in 1825 Van Diemen's land was recognised as a colony in its own right, separate from the rest of Australia.
+Meanwhile the first penal settlement in Tasmania was founded in 1822 and in 1825 Van Diemen's land was recognized as a colony in its own right, separate from the rest of Australia.
 Then in 1842 Hobart town was made a city.
 In the 19th century there was a whaling industry in Bass Strait.
 There were also seal hunters until the 1830s.
 An important shipbuilding industry also grew up in Hobart in the mid-19th century.

 In the early 19th century more convicts were sent to Tasmania.
 However transportation to Tasmania ended in 1852.
 In 1862 Margaret Coghlan was the last woman hanged in Tasmania.
 Then in 1856 the name of the colony was changed from Van Diemen's Land to Tasmania and by 1861 its population had reached 90,000.
 Then in the 1870s tin was discovered in Tasmania and in the 1890s copper mining in Tasmania boomed.
 The population of Tasmania grew rapidly.
 From only about 4,500 in 1820 it grew to 57,000 in 1861 and 115,000 in 1881.
 The University of Tasmania was founded in 1890.

 In 1898 Tasmanians voted in a referendum to join with the rest of Australia.
 So the Commonwealth of Australia was formed in 1901.
 However thousands of Tasmanian soldiers died in the First and Second World wars.
 Tasmania also suffered badly in the depression of the 1930s.
 Meanwhile Northeast Tasmania suffered severe floods in 1929 and 22 people died.
 Southern Tasmania suffered bad flooding in 1960.